ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   5.12.0 beta 1, so may be possible to improve dialogue boxes again on Android (but possibly our workaround sorted it; can't remember); check.

+**May not be worth it**

+- Client-side task index, to speed up the patient summary view?
+(Not clear that this is a major performance problem!)

 Server
 ------